questionlp/linhpham.org_jekyll/_posts/2024-01-14-general-updates.md

 layout: post
 title:  "General Updates"
 date:   2024-01-14 18:00:00 -0800
-tags:   debian hardware linux laptops waitwait update
+tags:   debian hardware linux laptops stats waitwait update
 ---

 I have been busy with several updates to the Wait Wait Stats projects and changes to my homelab and ThinkPad.